BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/electricity.md

     This will only be available if you have specified you have an [Octopus Home Mini](../setup/account.md#home-mini).
 Do not set unless you have one.

 !!! info
     Not all meters provide this information.
-In these scenarios, this sensor will report zero.
+In these scenarios, this sensor will report zero or unknown.

 !!! note
     This is [disabled by default](../faq.md#there-are-entities-that-are-disabled-why-are-they-disabled-and-how-do-i-enable-them).